 Step Procedure 1 Inspect the engine for damage.
 If any damage is detected, inspect, repair or overhaul the whole engine in accordance with the BRP-Powertrain instructions for continued airworthiness.
 Inspect all systems for correct functioning.
 2 Inspect add-on components.
 3 Observe the directives of the aircraft manufacturer.
-4 Remove the gearbox and roller bearing of the propeller shaft.
-5 The whole gearbox must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness - but not limited too - Carry out detailed inspection of all gearbox components - NDT for cracks on gearbox housing, propeller shaft and gear set Inspect drive for governor and vacuum pump (if fitted).
-6 Observe the manufacturers instructions for the governor, vacuum pump and propeller.
-7 Inspect the crankshaft on the power take off side for out-of-roundness.
+4 Remove the fuel pump.
+5 Remove the gearbox and roller bearing of the propeller shaft.
+6 The whole gearbox must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness - but not limited too - Carry out detailed inspection of all gearbox components. - NDT for cracks on gearbox housing, propeller shaft and gear set. - Inspect drive for governor and vacuum pump (if fitted).
+7 Observe the manufactures instructions for the governor, vacuum pump and propeller.
+8 Inspect the crankshaft on the power take off side for out-of-roundness.
 Propeller shock load - Inspection of crankshaft distortion on installed crankshaft.
-See chapter 72-00-00 of the Heavy Maintenance Manual.
+See chapter 72-00-00 section.
+3.9) of the Heavy Maintenance Manual.
+9 Re-install the gearbox.